-While the 4506-T is the most effective and efficient way to obtain information from the IRS, it is possible for lenders to use other methods to acquire the necessary information.
+While the 4506-T is the most effective and efficient way to obtain income validation from the IRS, it is possible for lenders to use other methods to acquire the necessary information.
 The IRS Request for Copy of Tax Return (4506) is also acceptable, as is the IRS Tax Information Authorization (4506T-EZ), although the “EZ” form can only be used to obtain 1040 information.

 How to Submit the IRS Authorization Form

-Working with your lender, you will need to complete the form as thoroughly and accurately as possible.
+Working with your lender, you will need to complete the income-validation form as thoroughly and accurately as possible.
 The lender will need to fill in their information as the recipient of the tax documents; they will either include their name or, if the servicing will be transferred in 120 days, the name of the servicer.
 The lender will also indicate that the information request is for income verification related to the years that will be used to qualify the borrower.